plafer/Tissue.jl/docs/src/design_decisions.md

 # Design decisions
 TODO: document why things are designed that way

-+ one and only one generator calculator
++ one and only one source calculator
 + one output stream per calculator
 + ...